About the Wired Community

 In addition, students in Wired create lasting bonds with peers, faculty, and staff.
 They will find their place in the digital knowledge-based economy.
 These experiences set the stage for the development of a holistically-educated digital citizen ready for tomorrow's workforce.

 The Wired Residential College is open to all UK first-year students.
 An arts and sciences education is often heralded by employers and civic leaders as an exemplary preparation for life and career.
 Through the acquisition of critical thinking and communication skills, students steeped in the liberal arts are able to navigate and succeed in a world dominated by change, innovation and complexity.

-Through participation in the A&S Wired Residential College, a student will:
+Through participation in the Wired Residential College, a student will:

 - Create lasting bonds with peers, faculty, and staff so that students develop social and academic networks and well-being.

 - Demonstrate increased awareness of community resources and diversity as well as of opportunities for making connections with the broader community.

 - Participate directly with faculty on research, service projects, and scholarship.

 - Actively participate in the creation and direction of their own education.